MGuo-Lab/LCA/INSTALL.md

 jupyer notebook
 ```

 You can then navigate to the notebook using the browser window.
+They should execute
+and load the mola package as required.